Chainage-in/Chainage/SETUP.md

 The collector keeps everything it has ever collected, so the record compounds, but it cannot reconstruct 2019-2025 for you.

-For a study needing older history, use Chainage for everything from today forward, and keep searching archives manually for the back years.
+For older history, use Chainage from today forward and search the archives by hand for the back years.

 ---